Henry Nash Smith

 Henry Nash Smith (September 29, 1906 – June 6, 1986) was a scholar of American culture and literature.
-He was co-founder of the academic discipline "American studies".
+He is recognized as one of the founders of the academic discipline American studies.
 He was also a noted Mark Twain scholar, and the curator of the Mark Twain Papers.
 The Handbook of Texas reported that an uncle encouraged Smith to read at an early age, and that the boy developed an interest in the works of Rudyard Kipling, Robert L. Stevenson and Mark Twain.

-Life
+Early life and education

 Smith was born in Dallas, Texas to a father, an accountant who was a native of Kentucky, and a mother who was a native of Alabama.
 In 1922, he enrolled in Southern Methodist University (SMU), where he studied under John Hathaway McGinnis.
 In 1926, Smith received his Bachelor's degree at SMU, then enrolled at Harvard University, where he earned the Master of Fine Arts degree.
-He returned to SMU in 1927, where he began teaching in the English Department.
-He was also appointed as editor of the Southwest Review, a position he held until 1937.